nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Less overlapping and easier to debug.
   * Cons: Extra work needed to implement the delete command.

-### Delete by tag
+### Delete By Tag

-This delete by tag feature will allow the user to delete flashcards specified by a given set of tags.

 #### Implementation

-The delete by tag implementation requires changes to be made to the `DeleteCommandParser`.
-Currently, `DeleteCommandParser` takes in a single argument for `index`.
-The proposed implementation will require the `ArgumentTokenizer` and `ParseUtil` to parse for any `PREFIX_TAG`.
-If both `index` and `tag` are given, then a `CommandException` will be returned.

-Changes to the `DeleteCommand` class will also have to be made as it must be able to perform a different execution step depending whether or not it is deleting by tag or index.
-This will be done by implementing a boolean value `isDeleteByTag`.
-If the value is false, then the original execution for deleting by `index` will be executed.
-Else it, will follow the description below on how the proposed delete by tag mechanism behaves at each step.
+The Delete By Tag mechanism will delete flashcards specified by a given set of tags.
+Any flashcard containing at least one of the specified tags will be deleted.

+It works by filtering for the flashcards in the `model` and deleting them one by one.

+##### Usage

+Given below is an example usage scenario and how the Delete By Tag mechanism behaves at each step.

  Step 1.
-The user launches the application for the first time.
-The `QuickCache` will be initialized with the initial QuickCache state.
+The user launches the application.

  Step 2.
 The user executes `delete t/MCQ` command to delete all flashcards with the tag `MCQ`.

  Step 3.
 This will call `DeleteCommandParser#parse` which will then parse the arguments provided.
-Within the method, `ParserUtil#parseTags` will be called to create tags for the arguments.
+ Within `DeleteCommandParser#parse`, `ParserUtil#parseTags` will be called to create a `FlashcardPredicate` using the tags.

  Step 4.
-A new `FlashcardPredicate` will then be created from the given tags.
-It will be used to filter for all the flashcards that have the specified tags.
-This `FlashcardPredicate` is then passed to the `DeleteCommand`
+A new `DeleteCommand` object will be created with its `isDeleteByTag` field set to `true`.
+The `FlashcardPredicate` will also be passed to the `DeleteCommand` object.

  Step 5. `DeleteCommand#execute` will filter the `QuickCache` model with the provided predicate and get back the filtered list

  Step 6.
 It will then iterate through the list and call `QuickCache#deleteFlashcard` on each `Flashcard` in the list.

- Step 7.
-After execution, `CommandResult` will contain a message indicating that all flashcards with the specified tags have been deleted.
+#### Design considerations:

+* **Current choice:** Delete command works for both index and tags
+  * Pros: Convenient for the user as there is only one command.
+  * Cons: Extra checks have to be implemented to make sure that the correct deletion mechanism is executed.

+* **Alternative:** Create a seperate delete command for deleting by tags
+  * Pros: Less overlapping and easier to debug.
+  * Cons: Extra work needed to implement the delete command.

 ### Find by tag and question keywords